 On other stock sites this morning there were more detailed charts showing a break out on the opening.
-It "gapped".
+It "gapped" upwards.
 Let's now look at it's pricings on two series of Puts at 10:16 a.m. and at 10:17 a.m..
-Why "out-of-the-money" Puts and not "in-the-money" Puts?".
+Why am I showing "out-of-the-money" Puts and not "in-the-money" Puts?".
 If doesn't really matter.
-The second of these Put options kick better in price if a really big decline starts to happen.
+They cost less.
+The second of these Put options which are further "out-of-the money" kick better in price if a really big decline starts to materialize.
 They cost less but do poorly if the stock only drops a little bit.
-Pegging the moment of a reversal is the crux of the matter.
+Pegging the moment of a reversal in the stock's price is the crux of the matter.
 You have to decide when.
-The difference in prices over five minute intervals makes a big difference.
+The difference in the stock's price over five minute intervals makes a big difference.
 That's the hard part.

 ...